vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </current-user>
 ```

-You can even define fallbacks, to be used in case a slot prop is undefined:
+You can even define fallbacks, to be used in case a slot prop is `undefined`:

 ``` html
 <current-user v-slot="{ user = { firstName: 'Guest' } }">